abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 {"Country":"India","Capital":"New Delhi"}
 {"Country":"UK","Capital":"London","Population":"78M"}
 ```
-Now follow [this](/learning-paths/server-and-cloud/spark/spark_deployment#check-that-jupyter-notebook-is-working-with-spark) to Check that Jupyter Notebook is working with spark.
+Now follow [this](/learning-paths/server-and-cloud/spark/spark_deployment#check-that-jupyter-notebook-is-working-with-spark) to Check that Jupyter Notebook is working with Spark.

 {{% notice Note %}} Follow the above mentioned steps for configuring Spark manually or follow the below ansible steps for configuration of Spark in AWS EC2 instance. {{% /notice %}}